Edit Blog Post

 So with this brimming demand, decision-makers build a new road or bridge.
 Then construction materials and large buses can get there quickly.
-Eventually it will become somewhere backpackers won't demand any longer, but that's ok- Chinese tour buses leave a lot more cash behind.
-And then someday they will be ruins like the Roman roads.
+Eventually it will become somewhere backpackers won't demand any longer, but that's ok - Chinese tour buses leave a lot more cash behind.
+And then someday far in the future they will be ruins, like Roman roads.

 6. Selling Out